Genivia/RE-flex/doc/index.md

 into account.

-This error message does not take the window width into account, which may result in misplacing the arrow when the line is too long and overflows, unless we print only a part of the line.
+This error message does not take the window width into account, which may result in misplacing the arrow when the line is too long and overflows onto the next rows in the window, unless changes are made to the code to print the relevant part of the line only.

 There are other ways to indicate the location of an error, for example as `-->` `<--` and highlighting the error using the ANSI SGI escape sequence for